rootsongjc/awesome-cloud-native/README.md

 - [glusterd2](https://github.com/gluster/glusterd2) -  GlusterD-2.0 is the distributed management framework to be used for GlusterFS-4.0

 ### Tools
-- [Aglio](https://github.com/danielgtaylor/aglio) - An API Blueprint renderer with theme support that outputs static HTML
+- [aglio](https://github.com/danielgtaylor/aglio) - An API Blueprint renderer with theme support that outputs static HTML
-- [Ark](https://github.com/heptio/ark) - Heptio Ark is a utility for managing disaster recovery, specifically for your Kubernetes cluster resources and persistent volumes.
+- [ark](https://github.com/heptio/ark) - Heptio Ark is a utility for managing disaster recovery, specifically for your Kubernetes cluster resources and persistent volumes.
 Brought to you by Heptio. [http://www.heptio.com](http://www.heptio.com/)
+- [armada](https://github.com/att-comdev/armada) - A python orchestrator for a installing, upgrading, and managing a collection of helm charts, dependencies, and values overrides.
 - [autoapply](https://github.com/autoapply/autoapply) - Automatically apply changes from a git repository to Kubernetes.
-- [Draft](https://github.com/Azure/draft) - A tool for developers to create cloud-native applications on Kubernetes.
-- [Dragonfly](https://github.com/alibaba/Dragonfly) - Dragonfly is an intelligent P2P based file distribution system.
-- [Habitus](https://github.com/cloud66/habitus) - A Build Flow Tool for Docker [http://www.habitus.io](http://www.habitus.io/)
-- [Helm](https://github.com/kubernetes/helm) - The Kubernetes Package Manager
-- [Smith](https://github.com/oracle/Smith) - Smith: A microcontainer builder
-- [Swagger](https://github.com/swagger-api/swagger-ui) - Swagger UI is a collection of HTML, Javascript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API. [http://swagger.io](http://swagger.io/)
-- [Vagrant](https://github.com/mitchellh/vagrant) - Vagrant is a tool for building and distributing development environments. [https://www.vagrantup.com](https://www.vagrantup.com/)
-- [armada](https://github.com/att-comdev/armada) - A python orchestrator for a installing, upgrading, and managing a collection of helm charts, dependencies, and values overrides.
 - [chaostoolkit](https://github.com/chaostoolkit/chaostoolkit/) - An Open API to Chaos Engineering [http://chaostoolkit.org](http://chaostoolkit.org/)
 - [charitify](https://github.com/appscode/chartify) - 📈 Generate Helm Charts from Kubernetes objects by <https://appscode.com>
 - [client-go](https://github.com/kubernetes/client-go) - Go client for Kubernetes.